 The development office raises funds through a combination of methods: the annual giving telefund, direct mail appeals, foundation and corporate grants, planned gifts, and direct personal solicitation.

 Academic priorities for fundraising are the responsibility of the dean, with the advice and assistance of the department heads and directors, and are developed in cooperation with the UO vice president for university development.

 The office works in concert with the university’s central development office and the UO Foundation to raise new endowments for research, scholarships, faculty, and teaching support.

 The mission of the Office of External Relations and Communications is to develop and guide the School of Architecture and Allied Arts’ strategic messages and news information using a robust transmedia approach that communicates to internal and external constituents about the excellence and social relevancy of the academic programs and people in the school.

 The office coordinates media relations, electronic and print communications, marketing, graphic design, and brand development and management for the school.
-It publishes the A&AA Review magazine and assists departments and programs with alumni relations and outreach activities.
+It publishes the A&AA Review magazine and assists departments and programs with outreach activities.
 The office coordinates the school’s Ellis F. Lawrence Medal, presented annually to a distinguished alumnus or alumna.

 Center for Community Arts and Cultural Policy

 The Center for Community for Community Arts and Cultural Policy works in collaboration with the faculty members and graduate students in the Arts and Administration Program in the School of Architecture and Allied Arts to sustain and strengthen the arts and culture through research, education, and community involvement.
 The center’s faculty, student, and affiliated members conduct and disseminate policy-relevant research and create professional development opportunities to support policymakers and cultural sector professionals.